sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 ([POD](http://en.cppreference.com/w/cpp/concept/PODType)) struct of the size of at most 3 integers.

-%Parallel Components have a static `initialize` function that is used effectively as the constructor of the components.
-The signature of the initialize functions must be:
+%Parallel array components have a static `allocate_array` function that is used to construct the elements of the array.
+The signature of the `allocate_array` functions must be:
 \code
-static void initialize(
+static void allocate_array(
-   Parallel::CProxy_ConstGlobalCache<metavariables>& global_cache, opts...);
+    Parallel::CProxy_ConstGlobalCache<metavariables>& global_cache,
+    const tuples::tagged_tuple_from_typelist<initialization_tags>&
+    initialization_items) noexcept;
 \endcode
-The `initialize` function is called by the Main parallel component when the execution starts and will typically insert elements into array parallel components.
-The `%Initialization` phase and actions can be thought of as a constructor call that sets the initial state of the parallel component.
-The `initialize` function also receives arguments that are read from the input file which were specified in the `options` typelist described above.
-The options are usually used to initialize the parallel component, for example by determining how many elements are necessary in an array.
-The `initialize` function must also pass a `TaggedTuple` when creating the component that holds the options needed to initialize the parallel component.
-These options are specified in the `add_options_to_databox` type alias of the parallel component.
-The `initialize` functions of different parallel components are called in random order and so it is not safe to have them depend on each other.
+The `allocate_array` function is called by the Main parallel component when the execution starts and will typically insert elements into array parallel components.
+If the `allocate_array` function depends upon input options, the array component must specify a `using array_allocation_tags` type alias that is a `tmpl::list` of tags which are db::SimpleTag%s that have have a `using option_tags` type alias and a static function `create_from_options`.
+An example is:
+\snippet DistributedLinearSolverAlgorithmTestHelpers.hpp array_allocation_tag

+The `allocate_array` functions of different array components are called in random order and so it is not safe to have them depend on each other.

 Each parallel component must also decide what to do in the different phases of the execution.
 This is controlled by an `execute_next_phase` function with